Rock Property Prediction

 Our systems also been used to address a number of research topics in the geosciences.

 Our approach is scientifically rigorous, quantitative, reproducible, and testable.
-Our methods build on our expertise in sedimentary petrology, geochemistry, physics, basin modeling, machine learning, and risk assessment.
+Our methods build on our expertise in sedimentary petrology, geochemistry, physics, basin modeling, artificial intelligence, and risk assessment.